superduper-io/superduper/docs/background/common_issues.md

    so that as new data are inserted, the model is evaluated in inference model, the predictions postprocessed, and human readable outputs are inserted to the user collection.

-With SuperDuperDB setup in this way, and models configurated to operate on the "user" collection, the deployment reacts automatically to changes in the "user" collection and model outputs are continuously integrated back into the database.
+With SuperDuperDB setup in this way, and models configured to operate on the "user" collection, the deployment reacts automatically to changes in the "user" collection and model outputs are continuously integrated back into the database.